HE-Arc/MasterIQ/README.md

     ```bash
     python manage.py runserver
     ```
+6. Go in the folder frontend
+    ```bash
+    cd ../frontend
+    ```
-6. Go in the folder frontend and install the node environment with npm, and then run it
+7. install the node environment with npm, and then run it
     ```bash
     npm install
     ```